Joshfairhead/Obsidian/Immanent/Regen Foundation/Workbench/42 views of the Regen Network.md

 ---
 ## Input / Retrospective
 - What do we want from this call?
 What do we need?
 Whats important?
-- How do we want to do this call?
+- How do we want to 'perform' this call?
+Do you want organisational updates?
-- What do we want from this call?
+- What do else do you want from this call?
 - What timezones are people in?

 ---